Alvord Desert: Winter

 Winter temperatures in the Alvord Basin are moderated through airflow from the south that stops the temperature from dropping too heavily.
 While many areas in the Oregon High Desert frequently dip below 0 F through the winter months, the Alvord Desert rarely sees these frigid temperatures.
 On average, highs will commonly reach between 40 and 50 F, with a few rare instances where the temperature fails to break 32 F. At night, the temperature falls to between 20 and 30 F, but will not normally fall much further unless Arctic air masses arrive.
 The basin sees a moderate amount of its rainfall in the winter months from storms coming off the Pacific Ocean while the strong winter jet stream is aimed at the Pacific Northwest.
 Storms that are strong enough to bring moisture to the Southeastern area of Oregon are usually related to tropical storms feeding from the Hawaiian Islands.
-Snow does sometimes occur in the rare instances when cold air from the arctic to the north meets a strong flow of moisture from the Pacific to the West.
+Snow does sometimes occur in the rare instances when cold air from the Arctic to the north meets a strong flow of moisture from the Pacific to the West.

 Spring

 Spring is when the bulk of precipitation falls from thunderstorms.
-These storms attribute to the rainfall in April, May, and June that form in the south and move their way north across the desert and surrounding sagebrush plains.
+These storms are attributed to the rainfall in April, May, and June that form in the south and move their way north across the desert and surrounding sagebrush plains.
 Clear nights continue to bring cold overnight temperatures which commonly drop to between 30 and 45 F, but afternoon warming raises temperatures to between 50 and 60 F in early spring and 70 and 80 F in late spring.
 This warming can help trigger thunderstorms in combination with the unstable spring atmosphere.
 Extremes in temperature can still be seen at this time of year where temperatures have fallen to 0 to 10 F in March, and climbed to over 100 F in early June.
 Rainfall turns the playa into a small lake, and for a short time, makes travel across it difficult.